Dee68/milestone_project2/README.md

 Each user story was tested as follows:
 As the site owner I want to:
-* create an entertaining interactive quiz on the topic of eighties music trivia
+* create an entertaining interactive quiz on the topic of html and css

 The quiz was tested by a variety of friends and family who complimented the look of the quiz and enjoyed playing answering the questions.
 They found it to be fun and would enjoy playing it again.